A police officer and a suspect are dead after a shooting in Georgia

 The police department in Holly Springs, a city of about 12,000 residents some 30 miles north of downtown Atlanta, said in a news release that the officer died Wednesday night "after an encounter with a suspect during a traffic stop," and that the suspect also died.
 The department did not elaborate.

-No names were released.
-Further details about the traffic stop and the shooting, including where it happened, were not immediately released.
+The names of the officer and the suspect, and further details about the traffic stop and the shooting, including precisely where it happened, were not immediately released.

+The GBI said it is investigating the shooting at the request of the city police department.